Primer on Shade Grown Coffee

 Shade Grown coffee has become synonymous with quality coffee.
-It refers to a method of growing coffee in a natural environment including shade trees and songbirds.
-Traditionally coffee was always grown this way.
+It refers to a method of growing coffee in a natural environment that includes shade trees and songbirds.
+Traditionally, coffee was always grown this way.
 Proponents of the product will say that growing coffee in this manner will protect the natural rainforests and that modern-day growing practices have resulted in an ecological disaster that can serve to eliminate certain animal species.

 A Canopy of Protection

 Traditionally, coffee was grown under a canopy of shade trees.
-The natural shade provided several important environmental factors which allowed the coffee to grow:
+The natural shade provided several important environmental factors that allowed the coffee to grow:

 Shade Grown Coffee Plantation